Get more stuff like this

 <JAVA_HOME>/bin/jmap –heap <JAVA_PID>

 The jcmd utility is used to send diagnostic command requests to the JVM, where these requests are useful for controlling Java Flight Recordings, troubleshoot, and diagnose JVM and Java applications.
-It must be used on the same machine where the JVM is running, and have same effective user and group identifiers that were used to launch the JVM.
+It must be used on the same machine where the Java Virtual Machine is running, and have same effective user and group identifiers that were used to launch the JVM.

 A heap dump (hprof dump) can be created using the following command: